-Our group is based at the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences in Vienna.
+Our lab is based at the CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences in Vienna.
 It combines advanced technologies (epigenomics, single-cell sequencing, drug screening, mass spectrometry, imaging, etc.) with a deep interest in computational modeling and relevant clinical collaborations.
-We collaborate closely with physicians at the Vienna General Hospital and the Medical University of Vienna to establish proof-of-concept for precision medicine in several types of cancer.
+We are working to advance cancer therapy through systems-level research focusing on the cancer epigenome.

 The Lab (http://www.medical-epigenomics.org/)

 The Medical Epigenomics Lab at CeMM pursues an interdisciplinary and highly collaborative research program aimed at understanding the cancer epigenome and establishing its utility for precision medicine.
 The lab is internationally well-connected and active in several fields: